cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/network/switches/AbstractSwitch.rst

 getVmEdgeSwitch
 ^^^^^^^^^^^^^^^

-.. java:method:: protected EdgeSwitch getVmEdgeSwitch(Vm vm)
+.. java:method:: protected EdgeSwitch getVmEdgeSwitch(HostPacket pkt)
    :outertype: AbstractSwitch

-   Gets the \ :java:ref:`EdgeSwitch`\  that the Host where the VM is placed is connected to.
+   Gets the \ :java:ref:`EdgeSwitch`\  that the Host where the VM receiving a packet is connected to.

-   :param vm: the VM to get the Edge Switch
+   :param pkt: the packet targeting some VM
-   :return: the connected Edge Switch
+   :return: the Edge Switch connected to the Host where the targeting VM is placed

 getVmHost
 ^^^^^^^^^